 It is developed by a Chinese firm to replace Windows OS, however, open-source.
 It is also based on Ubuntu and comes with an intuitive interface and design.
 It offers an App store with various software to fully fill the hollow that you will feel after switching from Windows to Linux.
 You can call it one of the perfect alternative to the Windows 10 operating system.
 See: How to install Deepin Linux

 - Intel Pentium IV 2GHz CPU or higher; supports both 32 and 64 bit

 - More than 25 GB free disk space

 - USB or DVD disk support for the installation via ISO file

 Closing thoughts on Linux Distro for Windows user

 Well!
 I have not included Ubuntu, MX Linux, or Elementary OS which are also strong contenders because most of the above distros are based on Ubuntu, thus no need of them.
-Moreover, here I would like to include distros those look similar to Windows out of the box.
+Moreover, here I would like to include distros that look similar to Windows out of the box.
 Nevertheless, Linux world is so big and once you have a good command over any of the above mentioned operating systems then you are free to move towards others.